 Leases where the Group does not transfer substantially all the risks and benefits of ownership of the assets are classified as operating leases.
 Lease payments received are recognized as an income in the statement of income on a straight line basis over the lease term.
-Initial direct costs incurred in negotiating operating leases are added to the carrying amount of the leased asset and recognized over the lease term on the same basis as the rental income.
-Contingent rents are recognized as revenue in the period in which they are earned.
+Initial direct costs incurred in negotiating operating leases are added to the carrying amount of the leased asset and recognized as revenue in the period in which they are earned.